Making your PrestaShop installation more secure

 .htaccess file: ask your host!

-.htaccess file in that folder (for instance, through your FTP software, in
+To protect a folder, you need to put those two files at the root of that folder (for instance, through your FTP software, in

 /var/www/prestashop/admin123456 or maybe